-Morgan C. Smith spent most his legal career dedicated to litigating high-value plaintiff cases while a partner at the Arns Law Firm.
+Morgan C. Smith (Chair) spent most of his legal career dedicated to litigating high-value plaintiff cases while he was a partner at the Arns Law Firm.
 Six years ago, Morgan combined his litigation background with strong creative and visual communication skills to found Cogent Legal, a litigation graphics company.
-Morgan’s unique skill set enables him to strategize with other attorneys, while his team creates persuasive visuals to make their case.
-His guiding principle for any demonstrative is: Strong Advocacy + Great Visuals = Winning Results.
+Morgan's unique skill set enables him to strategize with other attorneys, while his team creates persuasive visuals to make their case.
+His guiding principle for any demonstrative is: Strong Advocacy+ Great Visuals= Winning Results!

-Jeffrey R. Smith is the managing partner of Abramson Smith Waldsmith LLP in San Francisco.
+Jeffrey R. Smith (Chair) is the managing partner of Abramson Smith Waldsmith, LLP in San Francisco.
 Jeff represents clients throughout California in complex catastrophic injury and wrongful death cases involving governmental torts, products liability, premises liability and vehicular accidents.
-Jeff studied and worked in graphic design before entering the legal profession, and regularly assists fellow attorneys on the topics of technology in the legal profession, the electronic creation of visuals aids, and the electronic presentation of evidence at mediations, arbitrations and trial.
-While attempting to remain at the forefront of technology, he retains the traditional values of personal attention and hard work on which Abramson Smith Waldsmith LLP was founded.
-Jeff has been chosen as a Rising Star from 2010 through the present by Northern California Super Lawyers magazine.
+Jeff studied and worked in graphic design before entering the legal profession, and regularly assists fellow attorneys on the topics of technology in the legal profession, the electronic creation of visual aids, and the electronic presentation of evidence at mediatins, arbitrations and trial.
+While attempting to remain at the forefront of technology, he retains the traditional values of personal attention and hard work on which Abramson Smith Waldsmith, LLP was founded.
+Jeff has been chosen as a rising star from 2010 through the present by Northern California Super Lawyers magazine.

 Click here to download the PDF Registration Form and pay by mail.